Naphthalene

-Naphthalene is an organic compound with the chemical formula C_{10}H_{8}.
-It is the simplest polycyclic aromatic hydrocarbon, and is a white crystalline solid with a characteristic odor that is detectable at concentrations as low as 0.08 ppm by mass.
-As an aromatic hydrocarbon, naphthalene's structure consists of a fused pair of benzene rings.
+Naphthalene is an organic compound with the chemical formula C10H8.
+It is a white crystalline solid with a characteristic odor that is detectable at concentrations as low as 0.08 ppm.
+As an aromatic hydrocarbon, naphthalene's structure consists of a fused pair of benzene rings, making it a simple and rather symmetrical polycyclic aromatic hydrocarbon (PAH).
 It is the main ingredient of traditional mothballs.

 History

-In the early 1820s, two separate reports described a white solid with a pungent odor derived from the distillation of coal tar.
-In 1821, John Kidd cited these two disclosures and then described many of this substance's properties and the means of its production.
-He proposed the name naphthaline, as it had been derived from a kind of naphtha (a broad term encompassing any volatile, flammable liquid hydrocarbon mixture, including coal tar).
+Alexander Garden first reported he had crystalised from the distillate (of coal tar) "a silvery solid that resembled Camphor and Benzoic Acid" in 1819.
+Further sources credit Garden with the discovery.
+Two days after Garden's paper was submitted, William Thomas Brande submitted his paper, and John Kidd followed with "a longer and more thorough examination of the same solid, finding that it was composed of carbon and a little hydrogen".
+Garden and Brande's separate discoveries were both published in 1820.
+In 1821, John Kidd described many of this substance's properties and the means of its production.
+He proposed the name naphthaline as it had been derived from a kind of naphtha, a broad term for various volatile, flammable liquid hydrocarbon mixtures, including coal tar.
 Naphthalene's chemical formula was determined by Michael Faraday in 1826.

 The structure of two fused benzene rings was proposed by Emil Erlenmeyer in 1866, and confirmed by Carl Gräbe three years later.

-Physical properties
+Structure

 A naphthalene molecule can be viewed as the fusion of a pair of benzene rings.
 (In organic chemistry, rings are fused if they share two or more atoms.)
-As such, naphthalene is classified as a benzenoid polycyclic aromatic hydrocarbon (PAH).

 The eight carbon atoms that are not shared by the two rings carry one hydrogen atom each.
 For purpose of the standard IUPAC nomenclature of derived compounds, those eight atoms are numbered 1 through 8 in sequence around the perimeter of the molecule, starting with a carbon atom adjacent to a shared one.
 The shared carbon atoms are labeled 4a (between 4 and 5) and 8a (between 8 and 1).